 To start from scratch can be easy or difficult as it depends upon various factors, but it obviously helps to make it through this transformation successfully when there is some level of tech penetration in your organization.

 It is easy to build an efficient digital transformation strategy for a company when they are familiar with the concept.
-To impose a new change altogether, will lead to lots of chaos and confusion.
+Imposing a new change altogether, will lead to lots of chaos and confusion.
 This may interfere with the ongoing operations and may take a while before everyone catches up with the flow.

-Organizations that are instinctively data-driven tend to be more successful in adapting to the market trends than the ones that don’t.
+Organizations that are instinctively data-driven tend to be more successful in adapting to market trends than the ones that don’t.

 Imagine what a city like Austin that rivals Silicon Valley could achieve through rapid digitalization.
 Smart cities are popping up all over the globe.
 By 2050, almost 70% of the population is expected to live in advanced urban areas.